umarfarooq107/umarfarooq107/README.md

-# 👋 Hi, I'm Umar Farooq,
+# 👋 Hi, I'm Umar Farooq

 ## 🚀 About Me
 A passionate Web Developer / React Developer / WordPress Expert with more than three years  experience in